credcore/kraimer/README.md

 - `delete`: Delete an extraction by ID.
 - `get`: Get an extraction by ID.
 - `getAll`: Get all extractions for a document group.
-- `addProperty`: Add a property to an extraction.
+- `saveProperty`: Add a property to an extraction.
 - `removeProperty`: Remove a property from an extraction.
 - `getProperty`: Get a property from an extraction.
 - `getDocuments`: Get documents in an extraction.